Germany: Dec. 12, 2001

-July 4 and 5, 2016 is the divine disappearance day of Srila Bhaktivinoda Thakura.
-We are not able to hear Srila Narayana Gosvami Maharaja’s glorification of the Thakura this year.
+September 22 and 23, 2018, is the divine appearance day of Srila Bhaktivinoda Thakura.
 We ask you to kindly accept this class, wherein he glorifies Srila Bhaktivinoda Thakura’s mood of devotion by glorifying his song Vibhaveri Sesa.
 Hundreds of thousands of devotees around the world sing this song to their Deities daily, and we pray that you will be happy to read this very deep explanation for your meditation.

 Today we were singing 'vibhavari sesa aloka-pravesa nidra-chadi' utho jiva.'
 (From The song, Vibhavari Sesa, End of Night, by Srila Bhaktivinoda Thakura).
 What is the meaning?

 [Bhaktisar Maharaja:] Now the night is over and dawn is coming.
 All living entities should wake up with the rising of the dawn and chant these names of the Lord.

 [Srila Narayana Gosvami Maharaja:] What is the meaning?
 Try to hear very carefully.